mirvat-barakat/AIssist/README.md

 ###  AIssist is built using the following technologies:

--This project uses the [react-native](https://reactnative.dev/) framework.
+-This project uses the [react-native](https://reactnative.dev/) framework for users mobile application.
 It is a JavaScript framework for writing real, natively rendering mobile applications for iOS and Android.
+- for the admin panel, we used

 <br><br>